isomerpages/moe-yishunpri/pages/MOE Sexuality Education.md

 <p>In this lesson, students will learn about sexual abuse, how it can happen
 during online and offline interactions and the impact of such abuse on victims.
-They also learn how to take precautionary measures to be safe and how to seek help for themselves and their friends.</p>
+They also learn how to take precautionary measures to be safe and how to seek help for themselves and their friends.
-<p><em>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</em>
+<br><em>This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</em>
 </p>
 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 4 Week 9</p>
+<p>Term 4 Week 8</p>
 </td>
 </tr>
 </tbody>